Hyperventilation/respiration excessive/hypocapnée/hyperinhalation/respiration superficielle/respiration silencieuse

-Wild animals seem to do that (adapt and recover) much better then most humans but humans can be trained to adapt by developing their breathing in an optimal fashion.
-Many forms of martial arts train to rarely if ever even in combat, breathe excessively in the chest. "soft belly" is a often taught strategy.
+Wild animals seem to do that (adapt and recover) much better than most humans but humans can be trained to adapt by developing their breathing in an optimal fashion.
+Many forms of martial arts train to rarely if ever even in combat, breathe excessively in the chest. "soft belly" is an often taught strategy.

 Most gas exchange perspectives say hyperventilation sharply reduces the level of carbon dioxide in the blood.
 I see this as important in many ways and misleading in others.